lurkny/LinearAlg/README.md

 The cmake based installer detects which relevant libraries are installed on your system (eg. OpenBLAS, LAPACK, SuperLU, ARPACK, etc) and correspondingly modifies Armadillo's configuration.
-The installer also generates the Armadillo run-time library, which provides a thread-safe random number generator and is also a wrapper for all the detected libraries.
+The installer also generates the Armadillo runtime library, which provides a thread-safe random number generator and is also a wrapper for all the detected libraries.